knutwalker/transducers-scala/README.md

 assert(result == List('1', '4', '1', '6', '1', '8', '2', '0', '2', '2'))
 ```

-For more examples and a better introduction, see the [Usage Guide](http://knutwalker.github.io/transducers-scala/guide.html).
+For more examples and a better introduction, see the [Usage Guide][usage].

 ## Explanation